A non-profit organization is aiding former military personnel in entering the truck driving sector, aiming to lessen

 - invoice and management reporting.

-Although this article doesn’t deal with transport, it is almost impossible to separate it from other parts of the supply chain.
-It has to be an integrated operation if it is to be successful – a principle that will be familiar to you if you have spent any time in Services logistics.
+Although this article doesn’t deal with transport – for more on that, see our feature here – it is almost impossible to separate it from other parts of the supply chain.
+For an operation to be successful, it has to be integrated – a principle that will be familiar to you if you have spent any time in Services logistics.
 Many qualifications (see below) include all parts of the supply chain.

-Supply chains are becoming increasingly adaptive and agile as competition affects them, and e-management of them is often the norm.
-Indeed, IT and electronic communications have become key competencies for logistics managers, with the supply chain at the heart of many e-commerce developments.
-Supply chains that start in Hong Kong can end in Hounslow.
-Warehousing involves minimum holdings while satisfying customer expectations.
+These days, e-management of supply chains is usually the norm, with IT and electronic communications becoming key competencies for logistics managers, and the supply chain at the heart of many e-commerce developments.
+Smart warehousing involves having minimum holdings while satisfying customer expectations.

 Skill up while serving

 Maybe you are already one of the Armed Forces’ highly trained and experienced logisticians, who support operations, training and exercises, unit moves, static bases, war stocks and equipment pools?
 Such people usually work in Defence Equipment and Support (DE&S), the MoD’s procurement and support organisation, on ships and in ports, in Army formations, and on air stations and detachments, to turn plans into reality.

 Each unit and sub-unit also has a host of people who carry out many logistics functions as an integral part of their everyday work, although they would probably never dream of calling themselves logisticians.
 Many other military people are also concerned with logistics although they do not themselves run facilities.
 If you are one of them, you may be involved with research, design, trials and tests, project management, procurement, development, maintenance, finance, training, and so on.

-There are five main routes to the upper echelons of logistics:
+There are five main routes to the upper reaches of the logistics industry:

 - graduate training